SkinnyDevi/MU-VR-Experience/README.md

 Firstly, once entered the app, the user is greeted with a reception room, where it sees a login and register button.
 These help the user authenticate to access database information.

-Once submitted, the backend is in charge of verifying the user credentials with *bcrypt.js* npm package to encrypt the user password in the database.
+Once submitted, the backend is in charge of verifying the user credentials using the *bcrypt.js* npm package to encrypt the user password in the database.
 After the authentication has been verified, the user is allowed into the billboard room.

-Inside the billboard room, the user sees picture frames with the short film, in which he can enter with the enter button.
+Inside the billboard room, the user sees picture frames with the short film trailer image, in which he can enter with the enter button.
 On enter, the user will be transported to the cinema room.

-Inside the cinema room, the according short film selected by the user will load and play.
+Inside the cinema room, the according selected short film by the user will load and play.
 During the short film, or after it has finished playing, the user is able to rate it with provided ratings of *Liked*, *Regular*, or *Disliked*.
 These are then recorded in the database for future reference.

 Once again in the billboard, the users is able to see the short film trailer images, as well as all rating percentage based on other user rating submissions.